Last time on Supervised Learning’s Got Talent, K-Nearest Neighbor wowed the crowd with its neighborhood watch skills.

 👧 Naive Bayes - “The Ignorant Oracle”

-We all know someone that is a bit too…gullible.
+We all know someone who is a bit too…gullible.
 Overly-trusting perhaps.

 They’re kind of like that one dude (let’s call him Clueless Chad) that receives a “good morning” from a woman and immediately thinks: “Yup.
 She’s totally in love with me.”